 - Is your competition doing anything innovative or interesting that's grabbing the audience's attention?

 If you can successfully answer these questions, you will be inching close to refining your own strategy.

-Figuring out what other companies in your niche are doing on social networks can help you not just brainstorm ideas for your content tactics but also give you insights that reveal current habits of the kind of audience you are targeting.
+Figuring out what other companies in your niche are doing on social networks can offer you insights to reveal your audience’s current habits.
+This way, you will know who to target.